jesutomorak/msc-hvac-rl-control/results/EXPERIMENTAL_RESULTS.md

 | Average response time | 4.13 | 50.00 |
 | Internal control-effort calculation | 12.75 | 7889.75 |

-The quantity labelled `energy_consumption` in the original comparison code is an internal action/control-effort calculation.
+The quantity labelled `energy_consumption` is an internal action/control-effort calculation.
 It is not measured electrical energy in kWh.